How to Choose Medical School Letters of Recommendation Writers

 6. Submission deadline

 Provide your letter writers with a clear deadline that’s long before your own application deadline.
-We recommend two-three months.
-Set a reminder two weeks out from the due date.
+We recommend two to three months.
+Set a reminder 2 weeks before the due date.
 Be flexible and accommodate your letter writer’s schedule.

 It’s also a good idea to have backup options available in case anything falls through.
 Your letter writers lead busy lives and are most likely writing several other letters of recommendation, so don’t leave anything up to chance.
 If your letter writer hesitates or implies they don’t have enough time, move on.
 They are signaling to you that they are not the best option, either because they know they don’t have the time or because they don’t have anything strong to say about you.